IBM-Cloud/Bluemix-ContextPathRouting/README.md

 As you may have noticed, both apps share this GitHub repository and there is only a single [manifest](manifest.yml) file.
 That file defines the properties for both apps.
 Moreover, in that file `routes` are defined.
 They state under which addresses the apps are reachable.
 Demonstrating the concept of *Context Path Routing* the apps share the same host and domain name, i.e., most parts of an URI.
 Only the subpath (or directory) of the URI differs.
 The Node.js app utilizes the path `base-url/lower` and `base-url/sub` while the Python app is in charge of the top directory, i.e., the base-url, and all paths not explicitly defined.
 Thus, visiting `base-url/anotherpath` would be served by the Python app.

+Things to do:
+- Try out different path and see which app serves the request.
+- Change the routes in the manifest file, push the apps again and see how the routes are created and bound during the deployment process.
+- List the routes and find out which apps are served by them (see #useful-commands).
+- Delete unused routes (see #useful-commands).
+- ...

 # Running this sample on Bluemix

 1. Create a Bluemix Account